jbkroner/TalkTurbo/README.md

 `-m` , `--max-response-length` - Max response length in tokens.
 Defaults to 100.

+`--sync-app-commands` - Sync new or udpated app commands with Discord

+`--no-user-identifier` - do *not* send a user's unique hash to OpenAI with each request.

 ## Slash Commands
 Slash commands can be used within a Discord server to control the bot.

 `/turbo` - talk to turbo!

+`/generate_image` - enter a prompt and generate a DALL-E image.
+Timeout defaults to 60 seconds.

 `/estop` - shut down the bot. use at your discretion if you spot spam, abuse, or other problems.